-Each alternative scenario performed the best in at least one category and aAII four alternative scenarios performed "good," or better than the Trend scenario, on the eight key indicators.
+All four alternative scenarios performed "good," or better than the Trend scenario, on the eight key indicators.
 The CIM 2040 Vision performed better than Trend for each indicator; however, it underperforms compared to the alternative scenarios on most indicators because the final CIM 2040 Vision accounts for already entitled developments, which were not included in the four alternative scenarios.

-INDICATORS PERFORMANCE OF ALTERNATIVE SCENARIOS PEFORMANCE OF FINAL SCENARIO
+Indicators Perform Performance of Final Scenario

-Active Corridors Home Towns Outdoor Playgroun d Town and Country CIM 2040 Vision
+Active Corridors Hometowns Outdoor Playground Town and Country CIM 2040 Vision

 Job-Housing Balance

 Housing Variety

 Housing + Transportation Affordability

 Traffic Congestion

-Population near Transit

-€ 50 X Population near Parks and Schools
+★ Good ★★ Better ★★★ Best